xtremestuff/resolve-aces/README.md

 ## Installation

-The ACES DCTL files in the IDT folder must be copied to the appropriate IDT or ODT sub-directory based on the host Operating System:
+The ACES DCTL files in the IDT & ODT folder must be copied to the appropriate IDT or ODT sub-directory based on the host Operating System:

 #### Windows